yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

 During upgrade, the original `vhost` file is backed up to the following location: `/etc/httpd/conf.d/apiportal.conf.old`

 A new `vhost` file is deployed at the same location.
+If you had any customizations in it, and you want to preserve them, you must merge the old and new files together manually.

-If the you had any customizations in your `vhost` file and you want to preserve them, you must merge the old and new files together manually.
+Similarly, the original `.htaccess` file is backed up to `"${apiportal-install-dir}/.htaccess.old`.
+However, the two files are merged automatically.

 ### Encrypt the Public API mode user password (optional)